 A common dental health condition among seniors, dry mouth is often caused by certain medications.
 Chronic dry mouth, can contribute to a variety of dental health issues like tooth decay, bad breath, and gum disease.
 This occurs because the mouth needs saliva to wash away bacteria and acid formation that cause harm to your teeth and gums.
 At a dental checkup, your dentist can help you determine the cause of your xerostomia and how you can alleviate dry mouth while preventing dental health issues.

 What Causes Dry Mouth?

 Dry mouth is often associated with aging, but that’s a misconception.
+Side affects from medications that seniors take can cause dental problems.
 The most common cause of dry mouth is medication.
 In fact, over 400 types of medication are connected to the condition.
 Common drugs that can lead to xerostemia include: antihistamines, decongestants, antidepressants, analgesics, antihypersensitives, and sedatives.

 Many health conditions can cause dry mouth, including:

 If you suffer from dry mouth, you could experience one or more of the following symptoms:

 - Chronic halitosis (bad breath)